Dpschu2/BigCommerce-Developer-Tools/README.md

 debugContext.js: (local environment only)

+      Installation:

+            1. right click bookmarks bar

+            2. add page

+            3. replace url with the code in debugContext.js

       Context property quick search browser bookmark (?debug=context) -click once to open new window with the context data